pauly7610/studio-pilot-vision/README.md

 - **Standardized Transition Checklist** — Asset Transition Package for Foundry-to-BAU handovers covering Sales (Pitch Decks/FAQs), Tech (API Docs/Security Certs), and Ops (Support SOPs)
 - **Dependency Visibility** — External "Partner Rail" blockers clearly identified so executives can have peer-to-peer conversations with partners rather than burdening regional PMs
 - **Data Contract Compliance** — "Central Sync Complete" badges reduce admin burden on Regional Leads by providing a single source of truth
+- **AI-Powered Insights** — RAG pipeline that answers questions like "What's blocking our Q1 launches?" by synthesizing across all product data

 ### The Problem It Solves